ShrinivasV73/Auto-Refresh-on-Focus/README.md

 3. **Open Chrome** and navigate to `chrome://extensions/`.
 4. **Enable Developer Mode** by toggling the switch in the top right.
 5. **Click "Load unpacked"** and select the directory containing your extension files.

+### Steps for Mozilla Firefox

+If you want to use this custom extension, on Mozilla Firefox ( which my preferred browser for web dev just like many other devs ) you can check out [https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out](this) link for detailed installation process.

+The installation does not difference significantly, but only minor tweaks here and there would be observed.

 ## Usage